swagfinger/template-materialui/README.md

 ## Box

+- wrapper component with access to theme - for most of css utility needs
+- box component accepts 'component' prop to use another tag than 'div'
-box allows 'sx' property which you can add styles without naming the styles
+- box allows 'sx' property which has access to the theme
+- add styles without naming the styles
+- properties you can apply: http://mui.com/system/properties

 ## Stack

-useful for layout in 1 dimension
+useful for managing layout in 1 dimension - vertical or horizontal

 ## Grid